086290-xyz/tchb/docs/backbends.md

 Something I also recommend strongly is the use of the contortion barre when you can do more advanced backbends.
-It will make it possible for you to bend more and improve your strenght, but also improve your balance.
+It will make it possible for you to bend more and improve your strength, but also improve your balance.
 Feel free to use your imagination to find which exercises could be best done using the contortion barre.
 [For schematics of the contortion barre click here. ](./contortion_barre)